Materialfy/M-Dash/README.md

-Vuetify Material Dashboard is a beautiful resource built over [Vuetify](https://vuetifyjs.com/en/) and [Vuex](https://vuex.vuejs.org/installation.html).
+Vuetify Admin Dashboard is a beautiful resource built over [Vuetify](https://vuetifyjs.com/en/) and [Vuex](https://vuex.vuejs.org/installation.html).
 It will help you get started developing dashboards in no time.
 Vuetify Material Dashboard is the official Vuejs version of the Original [Material Dashboard](https://www.creative-tim.com/product/material-dashboard).
 Using the Dashboard is pretty simple but requires basic knowledge of Javascript, [Vue](https://vuejs.org/v2/guide/), [Vuex](https://vuex.vuejs.org/installation.html) and [Vue-Router](https://router.vuejs.org/en/).

 ## Table of Contents